rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - Two-stage binding from Names to values*

-Because RhoVM operates against a key-value database, a state change is realized by any operation that changes which key maps to which value.
-This operation is the rho-calculus I/O reduction (substitution) rule, where channels correspond to keys and values correspond to the values being substituted:
+Because RhoVM operates against a key-value data store, a state change is realized by an operation that changes which key maps to which value.
+This operation is the rho-calculus I/O reduction rule.
+Effectively, it is a substitution rule that specifies a computation :code:`P` to be performed if a discrete value is observed at a given key.
+Keys are analogous to names, in that they allow the programmer to reference the location in memory of the value that they would like to change.
+In the following example, :code:`val` is the value being changed:

 ::

-    for ( pattern <- key )P | key! ( @Q ) -> P { @Q/pattern }
+    for ( val <- key )P | key! ( @Q ) -> P { @Q/val}

 On some thread, the output process :code:`x!` assigns the code of a process :code:`@Q` to the location denoted by :code:`key`.
-On another thread running concurrently, the input process :code:`for ( pattern <- key )P` waits for a generic pattern :code:`pattern` to appear at :code:`key`.
-When :code:`pattern` is matched at :code:`key`, :code:`P` is executed in an environment where :code:`@Q` is bound to :code:`pattern`.
+On another thread running concurrently, the input process :code:`for ( val <- key )P` waits for a new value :code:`val` to appear at :code:`key`.
+When :code:`val` appears at :code:`key`, :code:`P` is executed in an environment where :code:`@Q` is bound to (substituted for) :code:`val`.
+The resulting mapping difference i.e. :code:`key` previously mapped to :code:`val` but now maps to :code:`@Q`, constitutes a state transition of RhoVM.

 The synchronization (co-channel orientation) of input and output at the location denoted by :code:`key` is the event that triggers a state transition of RhoVM.
 At first glance, the output term, which assigns the value :code:`@Q` to the location denoted by :code:`key`, would appear to constitute a state change itself.
 However, with the rho-calculus I/O, we pick up an *observability* requirement.
-We require that the input process :code:`for ( pattern <- key) P` observes the assignment at :code:`key` for further computation :code:`P` to occur.
+We require that the input process :code:`for ( val <- key) P` observes the assignment at :code:`key` for further computation :code:`P` to occur.
 This is because, from an I/O perspective, only the input term specifies further computation.
 The output term alone is computationally insignificant.
 In fact, no side-effect can occurr until the assignment given by the output term is seen by the input term.
 Therefore, no *observable* state transition can occurr until the input and output terms are in concurrent orientation.
 This obvservability requirement is enforced at compile-time to prevent DDoS attacks by repeated invocation of the output term :code:`key!(@Q)`.

-In the following depiction, the *environment* mapping is ommitted because "name" and "location" are both represented as :code:`key`.
-The output term places the value :code:`@Q` at the location denoted by :code:`key` , while the input term simultaneously looks for a value that meets a pattern requirement:

 .. figure:: ../img/io_binding_diagram.png